HKuz/fCC_D3_CurrExp/README.md

-# fCC_D3_CurrExp
+# fCC D3 Curriculum Expansion Example Project

-Sample D3 Project for fCC's Curriculum Expansion
+Sample Project for fCC's Curriculum Expansion: Learn D3 by Building a Map of Earth.